t3kt/raytk/_posts/2017-11-23-example-content.md

 # The aspect ratio should be ~16:9.
 image: /assets/img/default.jpg

-# You can hide the description and/or image from the output by setting:
+# You can hide the description and/or image from the output
+# (only visible to search engines) by setting:
 # hide_description: true
 # hide_image: true

 # (Optional) Each post can have zero or more categories, and zero or more tags.
-# The difference is that categories show up in the URL, while tags will not.
+# The difference is that categories will be part of the URL, while tags will not.
 categories: [hydejack]
 tags: [example, content]
 # If you want a category or tag to have its own page,